Child development at 5-6 years: what’s happening

 Your child’s fine motor skills are improving, which leads to more independence with things like tying shoelaces, using zips and buttons, and brushing hair.
-He might still find it hard to cut up his food with a knife, but he enjoys the chance to practise.
+Your child might still find it hard to cut up food with a knife but enjoys the chance to practise.

 Daily life and behaviour

-Your five-year-old is becoming more independent and loves making small decisions, like what clothes to wear or what to eat for lunch.
+At this age, children are becoming more independent and love making small decisions, like what clothes to wear or what to eat for lunch.

 Starting school opens up a whole new social world, which comes with a new set of rules.
 This might be demanding or challenging for your child.
 School can be tiring so don’t be surprised if your child is easily upset, especially after a long day.
 On these days you might want to keep your child quiet at home after school and aim for an early bedtime.